 “Unequal parts and gradations lead the attention easily from part to part.”

 Move away from the concept of equal parts in photography.
 An excellent blending of photo elements is best shown in unequal partitions and successive changes.
-This concept excites the one who looks at a photo—looking at a specific part with anticipation of the more exciting part at the other side of the photo.
+This concept excites the one who looks at a photo—looking at a specific part with anticipation of the more exciting part on the other side of the photo.

 “And to give the utmost force and solidity to your work, some part of the picture should be as light, and some as dark as possible.”